-Born in Bow, grew up in Peckham, lived in Mahé, Rio and Paris, initially studying Philosophy and Politics Danielle went back to school to retrain in jewellery manufacture and design.
+Born in Bow, grew up in Peckham, lived in Mahé, Rio and Paris, initially studying Philosophy and Politics Danielle went back to school to study jewellery manufacture and design.
 After receiving her training at the British Academy of Jewellery, Hatton Garden, London’s jewellery quarter, Danielle started Lovenut London.

 Her previous background is in museum events, curation and education.
-She's passionate about learning and is a recent Bad Girls: Race and Gender in Popular Culture and Rhythm Race and Revolution alum - both taught by the warm and erudite Aditi Jaganathan :) She loves music, the ocean and is an Aqua sun and Cancer rising.
+She's passionate about learning and is a recent Bad Girls: Race and Gender in Popular Culture and Rhythm Race and Revolution alum - both taught by the warm and erudite Aditi Jaganathan :) She is currently studying horticulture, loves music, the ocean and is an Aqua sun and Cancer rising.